Emigrant Lake (Jackson)

 Reachcode: 17100308006269 | Area: 780.7 acres | Shoreline: 13.2 mi | View on Interactive Map

-(From Atlas of Oregon Lakes, Johnson et al. 1985).
+(Adapted from Atlas of Oregon Lakes, Johnson et al. 1985).
 Emigrant Lake is a reservoir located in the broad valley of Emigrant Creek to the east of Ashland, and was formed in 1926 when the creek was dammed to store water for irrigation and to provide protection from floods.
 The name is in honor of nineteenth century emigrants who crossed the Cascade Range over the southern route and came down this stream into the Rogue River Valley.
 Today, the lake is easily observed from Interstate Highway 5 and is generally the first Oregon lake seen by travelers as they enter the state from the south.

 In 1960 the dam was raised to a height of 198 feet and the lake enlarged.
 It now covers a surface area of 878 acres and holds over 40,000 acre feet of water at full pool.
 Built by the U. S. Bureau of Reclamation, it is operated as a part of the Talent Irrigation Division, a project which includes Howard Prairie Lake, Keene Creek Dam, Agate Lake, and the Green Springs power plant.
 Howard Prairie Lake and Keene Creek are in the Klamath Basin, and whenever there is surplus water available on the Klamath side of the Cascade divide, it is diverted into Emigrant Lake via Keene Creek diversion dam, the Cascade Divide Tunnel, and the Ashland Lateral Canal.
 Natural inflow to Emigrant Lake is from an area of 64.3 square miles; primary streams are Hill Creek and Emigrant Creek.
 Land in the drainage basin is mostly in private ownership, interspersed with federal lands administered by the Bureau of Land Management.
 The shoreline is entirely under county management as the Emigrant Lake Recreation Area.
 Outflow is into Emigrant Creek, tributary of Bear Creek, and into the East Lateral Canal.
 Primary purpose of the waters released from Emigrant Lake is for irrigation downstream in the Talent-Medford area, and as a result the lake fluctuates widely in surface area throughout the year.